Against the Storm on Steam - User reviews, Price & Information

 A dark fantasy city builder where you must rebuild civilization in the face of apocalyptic rains.
 As the Queen’s Viceroy, lead humans, beavers, lizards, foxes, and harpies to reclaim the wilderness and secure a future for civilization's last survivors.

-Against the Storm is a strategy, simulation and city builder game developed by Eremite Games and published by Hooded Horse.
+Against the Storm is a strategy, city builder and simulation game developed by Eremite Games and published by Hooded Horse.

 Released on December 08th 2023 is available only on Windows in 18 languages: English, French, German, Spanish - Spain, Polish, Portuguese - Brazil, Russian, Simplified Chinese, Japanese, Korean, Traditional Chinese, Italian, Czech, Hungarian, Turkish, Ukrainian, Thai and Spanish - Latin America.